candlepin/candlepin.github.io/docs/candlepin/hibernate.md

 ```
 {:.numbered}

 The test method happily passes.
-Now lets comment out a few lines in implementation of deletePool method:
+Now let's comment out a few lines in implementation of deletePool method:

 [3]